-This means that when this particular type of person is subjected to heat, let’s say 39-degree hydrotherapy water for their physio session, then due to the connective tissue laxity, they are going to have large scale vaso-dilation occur, wherein their blood vessels are going to open up, their blood pressure is going to drop, and their heart is going to have to go into overdrive to keep them conscious.
+This means that when this particular type of person is subjected to heat, let’s say 39-degree hydrotherapy water for their physio session, then due to the connective tissue laxity, they are going to have large-scale vaso-dilation occur, wherein their blood vessels are going to open up, their blood pressure is going to drop, and their heart is going to have to go into overdrive to keep them conscious.
 Likewise, this massive body-wide dilation of blood vessels is going to cause a lot of blood pooling, fatigue, and most often than not fainting.

 What I find most beneficial for people with Fibromyalgia though, is that often enough, a cold shower can give a good 90mins of total pain relief in most people.
-This gives you an opportunity to have what I supposed you would call as a “Normal” morning and in a lot of cases pain relief carries over for longer when the brain releases it’s not in any real danger.
+This gives you an opportunity to have what I supposed you would call a “Normal” morning and in a lot of cases pain relief carries over for longer when the brain releases it’s not in any real danger.

 By exposing ourselves to a blast of cold water first thing on a morning, you will find it will greatly help to shush down your nerves, and in doing so, make them less sensitive.
 This will help to condition you both physically to oxidative stress and psychologically by getting over your initial fear of getting in the shower.

-- Cold showers are active therapy.
-If research has shown us anything, its that people get more pain relief in the long term with active, and not passive therapy.
+Cold showers are active therapy.
+If research has shown us anything, it’s that people get more pain relief in the long term with active, and not passive therapy.

 A common thing I hear is “just showering takes it out of me for the rest of the day” and this will be true, but this is probably due to the warm temperature of the water.
-Cold-water is entirely different, however.
+Coldwater is entirely different, however.
 You should expect to get out of the shower with more energy than when you got in, refreshed and holding a certain level of accomplishment that you didn’t previously hold that morning.
 This is your first step and it’s an important one.
 Many have done it before you and many will do it after you.
 The first step is the hardest.